anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ## Intuition

-So far we've implemented the components of our DataOps (cleaning, feature engineering, preprocessing, etc.) and MLOps (optimization, training, evaluation, etc.) workflows as end-to-end Python function calls.
-This has worked well since our dataset is not large and the fact that we're only dealing with one version of data.
+So far we've implemented the components of our DataOps (cleaning, feature engineering, preprocessing, etc.) and MLOps (optimization, training, evaluation, etc.) workflows as Python function calls.
+This has worked well since our dataset is not large and because we're only dealing with one version of data.
 But happens when we need to:

 - **trigger** or **schedule** these workflows as new data arrives?
 - **scale** these workflows as our data grows?
 - **share** these workflows so others can use their outputs?
-- **monitor** these workflows separately?
+- **monitor** these workflows individually?

 We'll need to break down our end-to-end ML pipeline into in it's constituent DataOps and MLOps pipelines that be orchestrated and scaled as needed.
 There are several tools that can help us create these pipelines and orchestrate our workflows such as [Airflow](http://airflow.apache.org/){:target="_blank"}, [Luigi](https://luigi.readthedocs.io/en/stable/){:target="_blank"} and even some ML focused options such as [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"}, [Vertex pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction){:target="_blank"}, etc..
 We'll be creating our pipelines using AirFlow because of it's:

-- wide adoption in industry and open source
+- wide adoption of the open source platform in industry
 - Python based software development kit (SDK)
 - integration with the ecosystem (data ingestion, processing, etc.)
 - ability to run locally and scale easily

-> We'll be running Airflow locally but we can easily scale it by running on a managed cluster platform where we can run Python, Hadoop, Spark, etc. on large batch processing jobs (AWS' [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.)
+> We'll be running Airflow locally but we can easily scale it by running on a managed cluster platform where we can run Python, Hadoop, Spark, etc. on large batch processing jobs (AWS' [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.).
+This is typically set up by your DevOps teams and you should be able to add your workflows accordingly using [operators](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/operators/emr.html){:target="_blank"}.

 ## Airflow